Identification of periodicities with arbitrary shapes in AGN light curves: Results

 \subsection{Bayes factor threshold for periodicity detection}

 To assess whether a light curve shows significant evidence for periodicity, it is necessary to set a threshold in the Bayes factor obtained by the comparison between the noise-only and the periodic+noise models.
-Sometimes this is done by using the Jeffrey's criterion \citep[see][]{jeffreys1998} but in this work, we set this threshold by finding the value of the Bayes factor that maximises the efficiency of periodicity detection by keeping the false alarm probability (FAP, the fraction of non-periodic signals being misidentified as periodic) low.
+In this work, we set this threshold in two ways.
+The first is based on fixing the false positive rate.
+Specifically, we set this threshold by finding a Bayes factor threshold based on the false positive rate assumed in \cite{Lin2025} to make a fair comparison discussed in Section~\ref{sec:LSP_comparison}.
+The second is based on the ROC curve.
+Specifically, we set this threshold by finding the value of the Bayes factor that maximises the distance from the curve describing random classification.
+The main results discussed in this work are obtained through the ROC-based threshold, as it maximises the efficiency of periodicity detection by keeping the false positive rate (the fraction of non-periodic signals being misidentified as periodic) low.
 We characterise the FAP, generating $4 \times 12400$ noise-only light curves ($12400$ light curves for each of the four combinations of sinusoidal and sawtooth signals for the idealised and PTF-like data).
 Specifically, we compute the Bayes factor between the noise-only and periodic+noise models for all the noise-only light curves and get their distribution.

 In Figure~\ref{fig:threshold}, we show the cumulative distribution of $\log_{10}B$ for all three sampling scenarios for the periodic kernel: PTF-like (blue distribution), idealised (orange distribution), and LSST-like (green distribution).